Paddy McNair: Middlesbrough

 On 26 June 2018, McNair signed a four-year deal at Championship club Middlesbrough, for a fee that could rise past £5 million.
 He made his debut in the first game of the season, a 3–0 win over Sheffield United on 7 August, in which he came on in the 71st minute for Jonathan Howson.
 He scored his first goal for Middlesbrough in a 1–1 draw with Millwall on 24 August.
 On 22 May 2021, McNair was named Middlesbrough Player of the Year for the 2020–21 season.
 At the end of the 2023–24 season, McNair confirmed that he would leave Middlesbrough at the end of his contract in the summer.

 San Diego FC

 On 25 July 2024, Major League Soccer club, San Diego FC announced the signing of McNair on an initial three-year contract ahead of their inaugural season.
 Upon his arrival, he was confirmed to have returned to England, joining West Bromwich Albion on loan until 31 December 2024.

+Hull City

+On 28 January 2026, McNair signed an 18-month contract with Hull City.
+He made his debut on 7 February in the 2–3 home defeat against Bristol City.